iogbole/israelo/draft/2021-02-11-pi-project-overview.md

 2. <b> Network Attached Storage </b>

    The NAS server serves two purposes:

-        - It manages the NFS share and raid replication that is used for the wordpress MySQL (Kubernetes) persistent storage.
+    a) It manages the NFS share and raid replication that is used for the wordpress MySQL (Kubernetes) persistent storage.

-        - It is used to sync photos, files, videos etc from our phones and laptops.
+    b) It is used to sync photos, files, videos etc from our phones and laptops.
 We also stream contents from the NAS server to TV.
 It's more or less private cloud for the family.

    I used <a href="https://nextcloud.com/"> NextCloud</a> open source software to manage the NAS server.
 It has a really good app for Android, iPhones.

 The result of my setup is shown the the picture below:

 A cased up Pi booting from an SSD drive (using a SATA III USB 3 converter).